-UK shoppers are planning to spend an estimated £4.5bn in this year’s Black Friday sales, the equivalent of £165 per household, according to research from Go Compare, the comparison website.
+UK shoppers are planning to spend an average of £224 each in this year’s Black Friday sales, according to research by PwC.

-Black Friday officially kicks off today, but a third of us will splash our cash in the November sales bonanza that seems to last for weeks.
+Black Friday officially kicks off on Friday, but many of us will splash our cash in the November sales bonanza which seems to last for weeks.

 1 Get a heads up on Christmas deals